AdobeDocs/experience-platform.en/help/privacy-service/best-practices.md

 Use a webhook so that the system can automatically update records and provide reporting or alerts when groups of the IDs from a request are complete.
 If jobs are still outstanding, the system retrieves these job statuses with a GET request to the Privacy Service API `/jobs` endpoint and provides a high-level update of the list.

 If a particular job is still pending, or has returned an error, you can retrieve the detailed response with a GET request to the `/job/{jobId}` endpoint.

->[!NOTE]
->
->Customer data is retained in the system for 30 days.
-You cannot query customer data that is older than 30 days.

 ## Access request data {#access-request-data}